 I went through it first with the death of my father and then a couple of years later with my mother.
 Although every death is unique (just as every birth is) the traditional rite and the manner in which we go through these moments can make a huge difference, for the moment in which they are happening and for the months and years to come afterward, forever!
 My mother had a long life (she was 90 years old), a long marriage with my father, her husband.
 She worked a lot, from an early age (in her teens) to retirement, she loved the outdoors as he did, and she was always dedicated to her family.

-You can click on each title on the Home Page and the Site Map (see below my signature) to get to that particular section .
+You can click on each title below or, from the Home Page "Tribute to my mother" or from the Site Map to get to one particular section .